amantoor17/Netflix-gpt/README.md

 - Registered on TMDB Movies & get their API KEY & API TOKEN
 - Get data from TMDB Now Playing Movies list API from Documentation
 - Fetch from TMDB Movies
+- Custom Hook for Now Playing Movies
+- Create a MovieSlice
+- Update Store with Movies data
+- Main Container && Secondary Container
+- Fetch Data for Trailer video
+- Update Store with Trailer Video data
+- Embedded the Youtube Video && made it autoplay and mute

 # Features